 Addressing the climate crisis requires collaborative, interdisciplinary action from every sector of society.
 Considering that, increasing the number of students leaving UBC with the skills, knowledge, and motivation to take that action has never been more important.

 This project fosters interdisciplinary collaboration between groups of undergraduate students.
 These groups conduct research into a climate-focused topic co-identified with a community partner.
 Interested students are also supported in identifying partners and research topics from their own communities, whether from the Global North or the Global South.
 Research teams and partnerships are developed during Term 1 of the Winter Semester and the research will be completed over the course of Term 2.
 Students are offered the opportunity to gain course credit for their work by registering in a course of directed studies under the supervision of one of the projectʼs faculty sponsors during Term 2.

 Project coordination and support are provided by graduate student mentors, who work together to develop and deliver seminar-style workshops throughout the winter term.
 Workshops cover key concepts such as climate justice and research methods and help students understand the basic requirements of any good research project, such as the need to identify clear research questions and methodologies.
 Mentors also provide one-on-one guidance and support to undergraduate students throughout the project.

-Research projects for the 2020 cohort are currently underway.
+Research projects for the 2020 cohort recently concluded.
 Stay tuned for updates!